dkatina/react-intro/inclass_assignments.md

 ### Troubleshooting Tips
 - **Component not rendering**: Check export/import statements
-- **Props not working**: Verify prop names match exactly
+- **Props not working**: Verify prop names match exactly between parent and child
 - **Styling issues**: Check CSS class names and selectors
 - **Console errors**: Open browser dev tools and check for errors

 ## Success Criteria

 By the end of this assignment, you should be able to:
-- ✅ Create a functional React component
+- ✅ Create a functional React component from scratch
-- ✅ Pass and use props effectively
+- ✅ Pass and use props effectively between components
-- ✅ Structure components properly
+- ✅ Structure components properly with good naming conventions
-- ✅ Apply basic styling to components
+- ✅ Apply CSS styling to make components visually appealing
-- ✅ Compose multiple components together
+- ✅ Compose multiple components together to build a complete UI
-- ✅ Follow React naming conventions
+- ✅ Follow React naming conventions and best practices
-- ✅ Use JSX syntax correctly
+- ✅ Use JSX syntax correctly with proper key props

 ## Next Steps

 After completing this assignment, you'll be ready for the next lesson where we'll learn about:
-- State management with useState
+- State management with useState hook
-- Event handling
+- Event handling and user interactions
-- Making components interactive
+- Making components interactive and dynamic
-- Building dynamic user interfaces
+- Building more complex user interfaces